The 12 Hallmarks of Aging in Dogs, Explained

 Instead, make the environment easier to navigate: night lights for hallways, blocked access to stairs, and a predictable bedtime routine.
 For cats, add an extra litter box with low sides and keep it in a well-lit, quiet spot.
 For dogs, a late potty break and a comfortable, supportive bed can reduce pacing driven by discomfort.
 Then change one variable at a time so the effect is clear.

-Owners can look for changes that are more controlled rather than “miraculous”: fewer night wake-ups, shorter pacing episodes, and a pet that settles more fluidly after visitors.
-If a plan is working, the worst nights become less frequent and recovery is faster.
-If nothing changes after a reasonable trial, that is also useful information—especially if the log shows the problem is tied to pain flares, gut upset, or environmental stress.
+Judge progress by control rather than miracles: fewer night wake-ups, shorter pacing episodes, and a pet that settles more easily after visitors.
+If a plan is working, the worst nights get less frequent and recovery is faster.
+If nothing shifts after a fair trial, that is also useful — especially when the log ties the problem to pain flares, gut upset, or environmental stress.

 Enrichment and Routine: Non-drug Tools with Real Value